 analysis of auctions in which the number of bidders is well above average

-performing the mechanism of the daily report what the average number of people bidding the item
+performing the mechanism of the daily report what the average number of people bidding on the item

 These ideas were not previously in the product backlog.
 The team was focused only on creating new functionalities.